Risk Management Activities

 Early response to emerging risks

 We defines “emerging risks” as risks that are new risks, risks with insufficient data, and a lack of verifiable information and knowledge needed for decision-making.
 Emerging risks have a significant impact on management over a long period of time.
-As part of our annual review of main risks, we also identify emerging risks.
+We identify emerging risks every year.

 It is essential to strengthen risk intelligence*4 in order to identify and respond to emerging risks at an early stage.
 In order to strengthen risk intelligence, we are collaborating with a various external experts to enhance risk insight (the ability to read signs of change without relying solely on experience).
 Additionally, we are enhancing scenario planning, which involves considering responses to potential uncertain future situations.